dmccuk/ansible_ELK/README.md

 ![Alt text](pics/elk1.png?raw=true)

-# Ansible Playbook & Role for ELK Stack + beats deployment
+# Ansible Playbook & Role for Elastic Stack + beats deployment

-This repo containts everything you need to get started with ELK Stack + beats using ansible to deploy the code on your server.
+This repo containts everything you need to get started with Elastic Stack + beats using ansible to deploy the code on your server.

 In this repo there is a playbook with all the code contained in one file (elk.yml) and an ansible role under the "role" directory that does exactly the same thing, but within an ansible role setup.